projectcalico/calico/README.md

 or [on bare metal
 hosts](https://docs.projectcalico.org/master/getting-started/bare-metal/installation/).

-The plan is that a single
+A single

-    make master
+    make release-publish

 command will build and publish a set of packages corresponding to current Calico master code, to our PPA and RPM repo named "master";
-and similarly that
+similarly,

-    make calico-X.Y
+    make release-publish VERSION=vX.Y.Z

-will build and publish a set of packages for the latest released code in the X.Y series.
-For example, if Calico 3.8.2 has just been released, `make calico-3.8` will identify the relevant components and code tags, build packages from that, and publish those to our PPA and RPM repo named "calico-3.8".
+will build and publish a set of packages for version X.Y.Z, to our PPA and RPM repo named "calico-X.Y".

 For documentation, this file should contain everything needed to understand how our packaging works, what components we package, and